SkymindIO/skil-clients/csharp/docs/DefaultApi.md

 <a name="metapost"></a>
 # **MetaPost**
-> MetaData MetaPost (MetaData body, string deploymentName, string modelName)
+> MetaData MetaPost (MetaData body, string deploymentName, string versionName, string modelName)

 This method can be used to set meta data for the current model which is set to the server